 Annual Update of Flat Rents

-CCHA shall review the Flat Rent structure annually and adjust the rents as needed.
+HACC shall review the Flat Rent structure annually and adjust the rents as needed.

 Flat rents may either be increased or decreased based on HUD’s published Fair Market Rents.

-When a resident chooses Flat rent, his/her rent shall be adjusted only at the next annual reexamination rather than when CCHA may revise the Flat rents.
+When a resident chooses Flat rent, his/her rent shall be adjusted only at the next annual reexamination rather than when HACC may revise the Flat rents.

 Choice of Rent